Join A Secret Italy

 Thermo Spas near Venice Italy

-Nearly all the thermo spas in the Veneto are to the south west of Padua (Padova) and these are the nearest spas to Venice.
-They are ideal if you would like to combine some quality spa time with a visit Venice too .
+Nearly all the thermal spas in the Veneto are to the west of Padua (Padova), and these are the nearest spas to Venice.
+They are ideal if you would like to combine some quality spa time with a visit to Venice.

 For a map of where these spas are click here.